 The SBA might offer payment relief and encourages lenders to offer deferment and extended loan terms during the period the US is under a national emergency due to the coronavirus outbreak.

-The SBA will also cover principal, interest and any fees for six months on the following types of loans:
+The SBA Debt Relief Program is also now in force.
+It covers the principal, interest and any fees for six months on the following types of loans:

 - SBA 7(a) loans, including Community Advantage loans